 The School Improvement Strategy (2018 - 2021) sits at the heart of our plans to improve schools across the city and clearly outlines the process taken to support and challenge schools and to hold school leaders and governors to account for educational outcomes in their setting.

-The service is line managed by Amanda Newbold (Head of School Improvement) and is made up of a number of teams whose work aimed at supporting school improvement, these include:
+The Education Excellence team is led and managed by Phil Leivers (Head of School Improvement) and is made up of a number of teams whose work is aimed at facilitating and supporting school improvement with school leaders and includes:

 - School Improvement Advisors